nickcharlton/talks/maintaining-open-source/presentation.md

 usual job), but the vast majority do so in their own free time.
 Most of us who use Open Source software just use it as is: many libraries we use without thinking of contributing back, often because we never need anything extra from it.

-^ I’ve been doing this a lot lately on my current client project: we’re building an Electron app, with React, some Node.js and others and so far I’ve not needed to contribute to the upstream projects.
+^ This is definitely the case for much of my work: most of what I build day to day is built on open source and I rarely need to open an issue, or make a change.
+Even when I want to!

 ^ People maintain or contribute to open source software for various reasons.
-Sometimes it’s marketing, sometimes it’s a company built around a project, some times it’s just fun to collaborate with people asynchronously all over the world.
+Sometimes it’s marketing, sometimes it’s a company built around a project, sometimes it’s just fun to collaborate with people asynchronously all over the world.

-^ Overall though, the more people that contribute to open source software, the more open source software gets better and so do those contributing to open source,
+^ Overall though, the more people that contribute to open source software, the more open source software gets better and so does everyone contributing to open source.

 ^ As someone who’s contributed to several projects, I’ve seen lots of different ways of approaching problems, this exposure has made me a better